 The opportunity exists independent of market or economic situations, which is the elephant in the room regarding the importance of retirement homes and assisted living facilities.

 The Bottom Line

 After the COVID-19 outbreak, every industry went into a downward spiral, but this sector only grew in market capitalization and importance.
 Furthermore, advances in medicine and diet have significantly improved our ability to live longer, pushing the life expectancy further than beyond.
 These all factors will play a significant role in the future, proving this market segment to be highly profitable.

 Retirement Home & Assisted Living Stocks in Canada

-Ensign Group operated qualified nursing and assisted living facilities in the Northwest and provides a range of complementary health services such as physiotherapy, occupational and speech therapy, hospice and home care.
+Ensign Group operates qualified nursing and assisted living facilities in the Northwest and provides complementary health services such as physiotherapy, occupational and speech therapy, hospice and home care.
 The National Healthcare Corporation operates, manages and provides services to licensed nursing facilities, assisted living facilities, independent residential facilities, home health programs and behavioural medicine hospitals.
 In addition, the segment Healthcare Services provides home health, hospice and outpatient therapies, education and wellness programs for residents of many communities and seniors.

 AFS provides supervision, support in daily life activities (ADLs), coordination of services with external health care providers, and surveillance of residents’ activities to ensure residents’ health, safety, and well-being.